ImperialCollegeLondon/CCITK/ccitk/cmr_segment/README.md

     subject2/
         ...
 ```
-To run only the segmentor, use one of the following commands:
+To run only the segmentor, use the following command:
 ```
 ccitk-cmr-segment -o /output-dir/ --data-dir /input-dir/ --segment --model-path /path-to-model --torch --segment-cine
 ```
 For RBH project, a pretrained model is located at `/cardiac/DL_segmentation/IHD_project/DL_models/inference_model.pt`